yueyinqiu/Dereverbic-Legacy/README.md

 ### Hardware

-The hardware we use is as follows (Not all resources are occupied):
+The hardware we used is as follows (not all resources are occupied):

 - CPU: 7x Intel(R) Xeon(R) Gold 6348 CPU @ 2.60GHz
     - Memory: 128800M